rchain-community/RChain-docs/docs/ecosystem/rhoc-rev.md

 After the snapshot, RHOC should be expected to be valueless.

 ::: danger More Information
-The single "Source of Truth" on all matters related to the RHOC/REV swap, is [https://developer.rchain.coop/token-swap](https://developer.rchain.coop/token-swap "https://developer.rchain.coop/token-swap").
+The single "Source of Truth" on all matters related to the RHOC/REV swap is [https://developer.rchain.coop/token-swap](https://developer.rchain.coop/token-swap "https://developer.rchain.coop/token-swap").
 Go there for more information.
 :::

 ### Join the conversation